Jeep Wagoneer (SJ): 1981–1982

+1983

-The basic "Custom" model was eliminated for 1983, and a new Selec-Trac system became standard equipment.
-A dash-mounted control allowed the driver to change between two-wheel and four-wheel drive.
-The switch activated a vacuum-activated spline clutch that was built into the transfer case that engaged the front axle assembly.
-A shift lever mounted on the side of the transmission hump allowed the driver to shift between four-high and four-low with the vehicle moving, although the transmission had to be shifted to neutral and the vehicle had to be moving at less than 5 miles per hour to accomplish this.
+The basic "Custom" model was dropped starting with the 1983 model year, and a new Selec-Trac system became standard equipment.
+A dash-mounted control allowed the driver to change between two-wheel drive and four-wheel drive.
+The switch activated a vacuum-activated spline clutch that was built into the transfer case, which engaged the front axle assembly.
+A shift lever mounted on the side of the transmission hump allowed the driver to shift between four-high and four-low while the vehicle was moving, although the transmission had to be shifted to neutral and the vehicle had to be moving at less than five miles per hour to accomplish this.

-1984: Grand Wagoneer
+1984: SJ and XJ

 For 1984, AMC replaced the SJ-body Cherokee with the all-new, compact, and more fuel-efficient unibody Jeep Cherokee (XJ), and introduced an upscale version of the (XJ) known as the Wagoneer.
-The compact XJ Wagoneer was available in two trim levels: the "Wagoneer" and the "Wagoneer Limited".
-AMC originally intended for these vehicles to replace the SJ-body Wagoneer models but high demand prompted the company to keep the old SJ-body Wagoneer in production alongside them despite the fact the design, largely unchanged since 1962, was becoming increasingly antiquated.
+The compact XJ Wagoneer was available in two trim levels: the "Wagoneer" and the "Wagoneer Limited."
+AMC originally intended for these vehicles to replace the SJ-body Wagoneer models, but high demand prompted the company to keep the old SJ-body Wagoneer in production alongside them even though the design, largely unchanged since 1962, was becoming increasingly antiquated.

 The SJ-body Wagoneer line saw consolidation in 1984 with the end of the "Brougham" model, while the "Limited" was renamed the "Grand Wagoneer" to free up the "Wagoneer Limited" nameplate for the compact XJ Wagoneer.
 In mid-1984, AMC introduced a less expensive version called the Wagoneer "Custom", without the simulated woodgrain exterior.
 The Custom had steel wheels with hubcaps, standard equipment was pared down, and it had part-time four-wheel drive.
 Despite its lower price (US$15,995, about $3,000 less than the "Grand"), sales were low, and it was dropped after 1984.

 Thus, at the end of 1984, production reached 20,019 with just one fully equipped version available.
-The Grand Wagoneer remained "the gold standard of the SUV market" and from 1985 it would continue in one version using the old SJ-body until the end of the Grand Wagoneer production under Chrysler.
+The Grand Wagoneer remained "the gold standard of the SUV market", and from 1985, it would continue in one version using the old SJ-body until the end of the Grand Wagoneer production under Chrysler.

 For the Mexican market, the Grand Wagoneer was built and distributed by Vehiculos Automotores Mexicanos, and was offered with the 282 CI engine.

+1985

-An improved handling package was introduced in 1985 that incorporated a revised front sway bar, gas-filled shock absorbers, and lower friction rear springs.
-A total of 17,814 Grand Wagoneers were built for 1985.
+An improved handling package was introduced in 1985 that incorporated a revised front sway bar, gas-filled shock absorbers, and lower-friction rear springs.
+A total of 17,814 Grand Wagoneers were built in 1985.